German election: Why many voters are still undecided | DW | 21.09.2021

 Gschwend's polling institute had speculated about who might be able to win over these perhaps traditionally less-conservative voters, at first thinking that Annalena Baerbock of the Greens might be in the best position to capitalize.

-However, he says that Baerbock's campaign struggles opened the door for Olaf Scholz of the SPD, and that the CDU seemed to have no campaign answers once their familiar old foe rose from the ashes as a serious rival.
+However, he says, Baerbock's campaign struggles opened the door for Olaf Scholz of the SPD, and the CDU seemed to have no campaign answers once their familiar old foe rose from the ashes as a serious rival.

-Scholz has spent several years in coalition with Merkel as an SPD minister, and served as her deputy since 2018.
+Scholz has spent several years in coalition with Merkel as a minister, and has served as her deputy since 2018.
 So Katja Hoyer notes that he gained ground partly by usurping the mantle of continuity from the CDU.

 The last area of uncertainty for the undecided is the question of what coalition alliances could emerge once Sunday's votes are counted.

 "Coalitions are so unpredictable.
-At the moment, it looks likely that there will be a three-way coalition which might well be led by the candidate of the party that came second," Hoyer explains.
+At the moment, it looks likely that there will be a three-way coalition, which might well be led by the candidate of the party that came second," Hoyer says.
 "If people feel strongly that a certain party should be kept out of government, this might affect their vote.
-This is what Armin Laschet is trying to exploit with this 'Red Socks' campaign [warning about what he says is a possible left-wing coalition of the SPD and Greens with additional support from the Left Party — editor's note].
+This is what Armin Laschet is trying to exploit with this 'Red Socks' campaign [warning about what he says is a possible left-wing coalition of the SPD and Greens with additional support from the Left Party].
 Only he forgets that the Left Party doesn't strike fear in the hearts of people as the communists of old once did.
 I think it more likely that left-wingers might pool their votes behind the SPD to perhaps keep the CDU/CSU out."

 For Gschwend, the coalition situation is so opaque — "I wouldn't bet money on anything actually!" — that tactical voting is hardly possible this year.
 At least one member of a future coalition could end up with an unnatural or unexpected ally, unless the Greens and the SPD manage to beat the odds and win enough seats to govern in tandem.

-He notes that at the last two elections, CDU support was overestimated by a few percentage points in almost all opinion polls, "but this might have been a function of them being seen as the incumbent, so I'm not sure if it will happen this time."
+He notes that, in the previous two elections, CDU support was overestimated by a few percentage points in almost all opinion polls, "but this might have been a function of them being seen as the incumbent, so I'm not sure if it will happen this time."

 At the week's end, the undecided will be forced to pick and polls will morph into results, but the future shape of a coalition government could remain uncertain for a little longer.